v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

     Alternatively, you can click the **Show keyword list** checkbox and the type a keyword in each row.
 If you do this, the keywords on each row are connected by a logical operator ( **c:s**) that is similar in functionality to the **OR** operator in the search query that's created.

     Why use the keyword list?
 You can get statistics that show how many items match each keyword.
 This can help you quickly identify which keywords are the most (and least) effective.
 You can also use a keyword phrase (surrounded by parentheses) in a row.
 For more information about search statistics, see [View keyword statistics for Content Search results](view-keyword-statistics-for-content-search.md).

+    [!NOTE] To help reduce issues caused by large keyword lists, you're now limited to a maximum of 20 rows in the keyword list.

 - **Conditions** - You can add search conditions to narrow a search and return a more refined set of results.
 Each condition adds a clause to the search query that is created and run when you start the search.
 A condition is logically connected to the keyword query (specified in the keyword box) by a logical operator ( **c:c**) that is similar in functionality to the **AND** operator.
 That means that items have to satisfy both the keyword query and one or more conditions to be included in the results.
 This is how conditions help to narrow your results.
 For a list and description of conditions that you can use in a search query, see the "Search conditions" section in [Keyword queries and search conditions for Content Search](keyword-queries-and-search-conditions.md#search-conditions).